hMihaiDavid/pltgot_hook_demo/README.txt

 # pltgot
 Linux x86_64 PLT hooking.
 Examine and hook a live process library imports.

-I wrote this some years ago and haven't tested it since then, it is demo code. given a live linux process this tools allows you to dump it's plt table (library imports) and to hook them.
+I wrote this some years ago and haven't tested it since then. given a live linux process this tools allows you to dump it's plt table (library imports) and to hook them.
 It injects a shellcode of your chosing in the target's executable memory and patches specified .plt.got entries to point to your shellcode, which can return to the original if wanted.